Overview

 MyGuide: Long COVID

 MyGuide: Long COVID is a network that supports and conducts research on Post COVID Condition (PCC), focusing on improving patient care, understanding the disease, and finding treatments.
 It involves diverse participants, including patients, clinicians, and researchers, working together across Canada.
+To learn more about MyGuide: Long COVID, visit their website.

 Info and Resources